google/santa/docs/concepts/ipc.md

 might be running, only the one for the user currently logged-in will be connected to `santad` and receiving notifications.

-Both `santasyncservice` and `santabundleservice` run as launch daemons.
+`santasyncservice`, `santabundleservice` and `santametricservice` all run as launch daemons.
 If a sync server is configured, `santasyncservice` gets launched when `santad` starts up and establishes an XPC connection.
 The `santabundleservice` starts up when a binary is blocked and the `Santa` GUI establishes an XPC connection.
 Note, the `santabundleservice` also communicates back with `santad`.

-The `santametricservice` also runs as a launch daemon and starts when the system comes up. `santad` opens and maintains an XPC connection to it.
+The `santametricservice` starts when the system comes up. `santad` opens and maintains an XPC connection to the `santametricservice`.

 `santactl` is a command-line utility that is executed at will by a user.
 It can communicate with `santad` and the `santasyncservice` via XPC in order to issue